ami-iit/element_aerodynamics-control/README.md

 The following milestones have been identified for this project:
 ### - Build simplified robot models with aerodynamics effects ,related to [epic](https://github.com/dic-iit/element_aerodynamics-control/issues/4)
 ### - flight controller design by considering aerodynamics forces
-### - Simulation for Ironcub exploiting non-vertical ,high velocity flight
+### - Simulation for iRonCub exploiting non-vertical ,high velocity flight
-### - experimental with Ironcub flying
+### - experimental with iRonCub flying